Menu

 Picture

-Last week I renewed my membership for the Society for Editors and Proofreaders (SfEP), which is based in the UK, and last month I renewed my membership for the Institute of Professional Editors Ltd (IPEd), which is based in Australia.
+Last week I renewed my membership for the Chartered Institute of Editing and Proofreading (CIEP), which is based in the UK, and last month I renewed my membership for the Institute of Professional Editors Ltd (IPEd), which is for Australian and New Zealand editors.

 I am a Professional Member of both organisations.

-To be able to renew my SfEP membership, I had to answer a question on the SfEP Code of Practice.
+To be able to renew my CIEP membership, I had to answer a question on the CIEP Code of Practice.
 Doing this was a good reminder of one reason why I am a member of these professional editing associations.

 As these memberships all need to be budgeted for, I thought it would be a good exercise to write down all the reasons I continue to roll over my membership.